 How to Use

 The pre-adverse action letter needs to be sent prior to making a decision on the consumer’s application.
 This provides them with ample time to go through the report to ensure it contains accurate, up-to-date information.
 It is recommended that the letter is sent via mail, although the FCRA also permits consumers to be informed electronically and verbally.
 Should the recipient find an issue with the report, they can file a claim with the credit reporting agency.
-If the agency finds the consumer’s claim of wrongful information is false, they can be denied.
+If the agency finds the consumer’s claim of wrongful information is false, the claim may be denied.

 To formally deny the consumer, they will need to be sent an official adverse action notice.